dawnwallet/dawn-key-management/README.md

 ```

 ## Acknowledgements
-In part based on the key manager written at Light Wallet (https://github.com/LightDotSo/Wallet) by Isaac Rodriguez.
+In part based on the key manager written at Light Wallet (https://github.com/LightDotSo/Wallet).

 ## License
 GPL-3.0 license